adamant/adamant.language.reference/ideas-considering.md

 An exact type would be a type that references to a superclass but can't hold a subclass type.
 Since most types will have vtables, their pointers would be fat pointers.
 Exact would provide a way to ensure that reference and pointer types were thin pointers.
 This could be done with a special syntax like `!Foo` for an exact references and`@!Foo` for exact pointers.
 A user on Reddit said the P6 language allows constrained type declarations.
 This could provide another way of supporting exact types.
 So `type Exact_Foo = T where typeof(T)=Foo` and the `typeof` operator would be taken to mean the concrete type.

+More recently, the syntax `^Foo` has been considered.
+The intent being that you "dereference" the type to get a non-reference type.

 ## `repeat {} while <exp>;` or `do {} while <exp>;` Loops

 Rust doesn't have `do {} while <exp>;` loops.
 While they are rare, they do come up.
 In fact when writing a recursive decent parser there are quite a few.
 Using `loop {} while <exp>;` to avoid introducing a new keyword was considered.
 However, someone reading the code wouldn't know to look for the while at the end or would have to check all loops to see if they ended with a while.